matt-blodgett/mpi3/README.md

 ![asdf](./docs/homescreen-example.png)

-It is a nearly identical rip-off of the iTunes UI at the moment, but in the future my hope is it will take on a more unique and user friendly interface, both on the desktop and especially on Raspberry Pi devices.
+It is a nearly identical replication of the iTunes UI at the moment, but in the future my hope is it will take on a more unique and user friendly interface, both on the desktop and especially on Raspberry Pi devices.

 ## Author